williamchange/b3dsdf/README.md

 # b3dsdf

-b3dsdf is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83 or above.
+b3dsdf is a collection of 2d signed distance functions and operators nodegroups for Blender 2.83+

 You can use these by appending the groups from the .blend file or use them with the addon which adds a menu in the shader editor.

-If you are using 3.0, they can also used with the asset browser by adding the .blend as an asset library (already marked as assets)
+These nodegroups can be used with the asset browser by adding the .blend as an asset library (already marked as assets)

-A list of sources used for implementing the nodegroups/addon can be found under [References](https://github.com/williamchange/b3dsdf#references)

 ## Nodegroups

 A list of available nodegroups can be viewed in the [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json) file.
 There's currently 50 nodegroups.

 ![sdf_nodegroups](https://user-images.githubusercontent.com/830253/163705497-02f7ed1f-32c5-4f83-88f6-70ae10208b75.png)

-## Preview

 ## Planned / work in progress